Alejogb1/job-board/blog-data/why-do-solidity-dynamic-multi-swaps-fail-with-transferfromfailed.md

 id: "why-do-solidity-dynamic-multi-swaps-fail-with-transferfromfailed"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 Having spent more time than I care to remember debugging smart contracts, especially those involving complex token interactions, i've definitely encountered the dreaded `TRANSFER_FROM_FAILED` error during dynamic multi swaps in Solidity.
 It's a frustrating situation, but it's usually traceable back to a few core issues with how approvals, allowances, and the ERC-20 token standard interact, especially in multi-hop scenarios.
 Let's break down why this happens, what I've seen in the field, and how to fix it.

-The primary cause, at its heart, involves a misalignment between what a smart contract *thinks* it’s allowed to do versus what the token contract *actually* permits.
+The primary cause, at its heart, involves a misalignment between what a smart contract _thinks_ it’s allowed to do versus what the token contract _actually_ permits.
 When you're talking about multi-swaps involving multiple tokens in a single transaction, you’re essentially chaining together multiple `transferFrom` calls.
 If any of these calls fails due to inadequate allowance, then the whole transaction will revert, typically with the `TRANSFER_FROM_FAILED` error.

 Now, let's get a bit more specific.
 The ERC-20 standard utilizes an `approve()` function, which, in theory, grants a spender (usually a smart contract) permission to move tokens from the approved account.
 However, this approval is not indefinite.
 It's an allowance amount that the spender can utilize.
 And this is where the problems start arising.
 If the amount of tokens being `transferFrom`-ed exceeds the current allowance, bam, you get `TRANSFER_FROM_FAILED`.